-It is 64 years since Great Blasket Island, off the coast of Kerry, was evacuated.
-Born in 1920, Mike Carney was the oldest living islander.
-He left in 1937 to seek a better life in Dublin and joined millions who emigrated to America.
+Born in 1920, Mike Carney left his home on the Great Blasket Islands in 1937 to seek a better life in Dublin and joined millions who emigrated to America.
 He died at age 94 in 2015.
 Here he describes the event that “broke the will” of the islanders.

 My younger brother Seán died on 9 January 1947, at age of just twenty-four.
 His death signaled the end for the island.
 Seán got sick just before Christmas in 1946.
 There was very bad weather on the island with gale-force winds and high waves.
 He was sick for only a couple of weeks.
 I got a note in Dublin from my sister Cáit that Seán had flu.
 But, in reality, he had something much more serious: meningitis.